Shwyne/MP6550_Ardunio_Driver/README.md

 ## 1. Setup:

 **1. Move "MP6550_driver.cpp" and "MP6550_driver.hpp" to your project folder:** <br />
-	a) If you're using Arduino IDE -> folder where your .ino is located.
+	a) If you're using Arduino IDE -> folder where your .ino is located. <br />
  	   IMPORTANT: delete the line #include "Ardunio.h" at the beginning of "MP6550_driver.cpp" <br />
 	b) If you're using VSCode+Platform.io -> create folder inside /lib folder named after the library (i.e. "MP6550_driver") <br />

 **2. Include the library into your main file:** <br />